 Yuan also works on building an international metaverse incubation and collaboration platform, providing access to knowledge and resources for metaverse development.
 His efforts have empowered a new generation of innovators and creators to push the boundaries of digital experiences—enabling a new era of immersive, interconnected, and intelligent technologies.

 Yuan has been an IEEE volunteer for many years.
 His service in IEEE standards activities at different levels (working groups, standards committees, and higher-level governance) has been widely appreciated by standards developers, individual members, and entity members around the world.
-As the current president of the IEEE Standards Association (IEEE SA), he plays a pivotal role in shaping global standards, fostering collaboration, and driving innovation in the technology sector.
+As the president of the IEEE Standards Association (IEEE SA, January 1-November 19, 2023), he plays a pivotal role in shaping global standards, fostering collaboration, and driving innovation in the technology sector.
 He believes that IEEE SA has the opportunity for significant growth and to become a stronger global influence.
 He is committed to encouraging, supporting, and protecting innovation in standards and the standards development process.Yuan is also a member of the IEEE Consumer Technology Society and a member-at-large on the society’s board of governors.
 From 2015-2020, he led the IEEE Consumer Technology Society Standards Committee to grow the society’s standards activities from zero to a top-level among IEEE technical societies and councils.
 The committee received the 2019 IEEE SA Standards Committee Award for exceptional leadership in entity-based standards development and industry engagement in consumer technology.